-To reach the goal of eliminating deaths and severe injuries from traffic crashes, this policy directs safety related efforts to focus on fatal and severe injury crashes, as opposed to all crashes.
+To reach the goal of eliminating deaths and severe injuries from traffic crashes, this policy directs safety-related efforts to focus on fatal and severe injury crashes as opposed to all crashes.
 Focusing on serious crashes is a key tenant of the Safe System approach.
+It entails:

-It entails identifying where serious crashes occur and focusing on those locations, identifying the risk factors involved in serious crashes and addressing and eliminating those risks, focusing enforcement and education on high-risk behaviors that lead to serious crashes and less or no enforcement or education on low-risk behaviors.
+- Identifying where serious crashes occur and focusing on those locations; - Identifying the risk factors involved in serious crashes and addressing and eliminating those risks: - Focusing enforcement and education on high-risk behaviors that lead to serious crashes; and - Less or no enforcement or education on low-risk behaviors.

 When communities use enforcement, precautions must be implemented to ensure equitable actions and outcomes.

 Safety Policy 2.
-Prioritize safety investments, education and equitable enforcement on high injury and high-risk corridors and intersections, with a focus on reducing speeds and speeding.
+Prioritize safety investments, education and equitable enforcement on high injury and high-risk corridors and intersections with a focus on reducing speeds and speeding.

-This policy directs safety investments, education, and equitable enforcement to be prioritized on the corridors where the most serious crashes have occurred or have a risk of occurring (due to identified risk factors such as lack of roadway separation or excessive speeding).
-This policy approach, prioritizing corridors where deadly crashes are or could occur, more effectively uses limited resources where the most serious issues are.
+This policy prioritizes safety investments, education and equitable enforcement in the corridors where the most serious crashes have occurred or have a risk of occurring (due to identified risk factors such as lack of roadway separation or excessive speeding).
+Prioritizing corridors where deadly crashes are more likely to occur effectively uses limited resources to address areas with the most serious issues.
 Additionally, this policy emphasizes the systemic approach to safety to address known safety risk factors corridor wide to prevent serious crashes from occurring in the future.

 Safety Policy 3.
-Prioritize investments that benefit people with higher risk of being involved in a serious crash, including people of color, people with low incomes, people with disabilities, people walking, bicycling, and using motorcycles, people working in the right-ofway, youth, and older adults.
+Prioritize investments that benefit people with higher risk of being involved in a serious crash, including people of color, people with low incomes, people with disabilities, youth, older adults, people walking, people bicycling, people on motorcycles, and people working in the right-of-way.

-This policy is based on the Safe System approach of prioritizing safety efforts on people with the highest risk of dying in a traffic crash as a key strategy to eliminating serious crashes overall.
+This policy is based on the Safe System approach of prioritizing safety efforts for people with the highest risk of dying in a traffic crash as a key strategy to eliminating serious crashes overall.
 This policy also helps implement Metro's Strategic Plan for Advancing Equity, Diversity and Inclusion.

 Safety Policy 4.
-Increase safety for all modes of travel and for all people through the planning, design, construction, operation, and maintenance of the transportation system, with a focus on reducing vehicle speeds.
+Increase safety for all modes of travel and for all people through the planning, design, construction, operation and maintenance of the transportation system with a focus on reducing vehicle speeds.

 This policy requires that stakeholders integrate transportation safety into every aspect of the transportation system.
-It is a key element of the Safe System approach which takes a systemic and holistic approach.
+It is a key element of the Safe System Approach which takes a systemic and holistic view of safety.
 Safe travel speeds are a core element of achieving Vision Zero.
 Speed limits in Safe System approach are based on aiding crash avoidance and a human body's limit for physical trauma.
 An unprotected pedestrian hit at over 20mph has a significant risk of death or life-changing injury.
-A car in a side-on collision can protect its occupants up to around 30mph; a car in a head-on collision up to around 40mph.
+A car in a side-on collision can protect its occupants up to around 30 mph; a car in a head-on collision up to around 40mph.
 Establishing survivable speeds on streets where people using different modes at variable speeds and with different levels of physical protection are essential.
 Additionally, a diversity of users must be considered as the system is developed.
 For example, people of color, older adults and children may have different needs that must be addressed at every phase.